 Metastatic SCLC is a serious condition that can have a major impact on a person and those around them.
 It typically requires aggressive treatment, which can cause a range of side effects and complications.

 Supporting someone with metastatic SCLC can improve their quality of life during this difficult time.
-The ACS recommends the following for supporting someone with cancer:
+The

 - Regularly call and text them and try to be as responsive as possible.